 REPRESENTATIVE CASES

 These case studies are not meant to promise or guarantee a certain or similar result, but rather to demonstrate the legal attention and work ethic our attorneys assert in our cases.
 Every case is different and is fact sensitive.
 Certain facts can greatly influence and determine a client’s award, outcome, and recovery.
+Injuries to the back and neck are common, but trauma to the head may require assistance from a head and brain injuries attorney for specialized claims.

 Back Strain